Rongeoffrey/Rongeoffrey/README.md

 - 👋 Hi, I’m @Rongeoffrey
 - 👀 I’m interested in Games and Animes
-- 🌱 I’m currently learning Front-end languages
+- 🌱 I’m currently learning Front-end languages (HTML, CSS, JS)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on diffeent projects regarding web development
-- 📫 How to reach me ...
+- 📫 aaronmarasigangeoffrey@gmail.com

 <!---
 Rongeoffrey/Rongeoffrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.